VW cuts 2016 capital spending plan as cheating scandal widens

 CARB and EPA plan another meeting with senior VW officials to discuss the issue for the first week of December.
 California has four weeks to respond to VW's plan.

 Chief Executive Matthias Mueller said in a statement: "We are operating in uncertain and volatile times and are responding to this.
-We will strictly prioritise all planned investments ... anything that is not absolutely necessary will be cancelled or postponed."
+We will strictly prioritize all planned investments ... anything that is not absolutely necessary will be canceled or postponed."

 The cut in capital spending is VW's first since the height of the financial crisis in 2009.